In This Article

 Finally, to prevent privilege abuse in the first place, it’s important to design a stringent security model around access management to the storage buckets.
 With Lepide Amazon S3 Auditor, you will be able to see if there are any unauthorized changes to the Access Control Lists surrounding the data.
 This will help in ensuring permissions are not granted to those who don’t need them and also help to prevent privilege sprawl across the unstructured data.

-If you’d like to see how Lepide can help to secure your sensitive data on AWS, schedule a demo with one of our engineers or start your free trial today.
+If you’d like to see how Lepide can help to secure your sensitive data on AWS, schedule a demo with one of our engineers.

 Danny Murphy